Frank L. Lewis: Research

 Lewis has made seminal contributions in the design of engineering automatic feedback controllers since 1983.
 He is Ranked as number 23 in the world and 12 in the USA of all scientists in Electronics and Electrical Engineering by Research.com.
-He made fundamental contributions in fields including cooperative multi-agent distributed systems, Reinforcement Learning in Control, Intelligent Control, Nonlinear Control Systems, Robot System Control, Robust and Adaptive Control, Aircraft Control systems, Discrete-Event Systems, Manufacturing Process Control and Scheduling.
-He has written more than 420 journal papers and 20 books.
+He made fundamental contributions in fields including cooperative multi-agent distributed systems, Reinforcement Learning in Control, Intelligent Control, Artificial Intelligence (AI), Nonlinear Control Systems, Robot System Control, Robust and Adaptive Control, Aircraft Control systems, Discrete-Event Systems, Manufacturing Process Control and Scheduling.
+He has written more than 548 journal papers and 30 books.

 Intelligent neural-adaptive nonlinear control

 Lewis was among the pioneers in the 1990s to provide rigorous mathematical proof techniques and design algorithms for Intelligent Control systems that incorporate machine learning techniques including neural networks into adaptive feedback control systems.
+This was a precursor to modern (AI) techniques.
 He developed a new generation of nonlinear adaptive feedback controller structures with significantly improved performance for nonlinear dynamic systems, robotics, and intelligent aircraft flight control.
 The essential contributions of this technology were to use mathematics based on Lyapunov Stability Theory, passivity, and nonlinear-in-the-parameters function approximation to invent novel feedback structures and parameter tuning laws that combine neural net backpropagation machine learning with adaptive feedback control robustifying terms.